immutables/immutables.github.io/style.md

   .create();
 ```

-This way you can match style to your conventions and preferences!
+This way you can match the generated code style to your conventions and preferences!

-The simplest way to apply styles in manner similar to global is to annotate top level package of your project or module.
+The simplest way to apply styles in manner as close to globally as possible is to annotate the top-level package of your project or module.

 ```java
 // com/mycompany/project/package-info.java